 workon django42

-The next time you start a console/shell, the shell should be using the django42
+The next time you start a console/shell, the shell should be using the django42 environment

 and you should see the virtual environment indicator in your shell prompt: